Sclerotinia infection risk alert map

 *About the risk alerts

 If spores are present (see ‘spore numbers’), conducive weather is still required for infection to occur.
-Based on observed (past 24 hours) and forecast (next 72 hours) weather data, these maps track the period of time that relative humidity (RH) and air temperatures are above threshold (80% and 7°C, respectively).
+Based on observed (past 24 hours) and forecast (next 72 hours) weather data, these maps track the period of time that relative humidity (RH) and air temperatures are at or above threshold (80% and 7°C, respectively).
 If these thresholds are exceeded for 23 continuous hours (the time needed in order for sclerotinia to infect the crop), a weather-based infection alert is issued (red).
 ‘Near misses’ are also highlighted (amber).
 Where infection risk is low, this is shown (green/white).
 Click on a site to show an hour-by-hour chart of the sclerotinia infection risk.

 Latest commentary* (3.6.19)